bbhakumari123/Supply-Chain-Analytics/README.md

 Supply chain teams operating at scale **drown in data but starve for decisions.** Without a unified view across sales, inventory, logistics, and supplier performance, operations leaders face two recurring failures:

 > ❌ **Late deliveries go unattributed** — no one knows whether the delay is the carrier, the supplier, or the warehouse
 >
 > ❌ **Revenue looks healthy on the surface** — while gross margin erodes quietly through shipping cost and COGS inefficiencies

-**This project was built to solve exactly that** — one connected analytics system, from raw MySQL data modeling to interactive executive dashboards, that makes every layer of supply chain performance visible and actionable.
+**This project was built to solve exactly that** — one connected analytics system, from raw Excel data through a Python-engineered ETL pipeline into MySQL, all the way to interactive executive dashboards, making every layer of supply chain performance visible and actionable.

 ---